The ads above are Google-sponsored.

 Read it again, after you have an accident or incident!

-I suggest you keep a copy of this on your motorcycle, and a copy at home.
+I suggest you keep a copy of this in your vehicle, and a copy at home.

 This article is from a lawyer specializing in motorcycle accidents.